 - Also check your basement and foundations for cracks.
 Cold air sinks, so these are the likely culprit areas.

 As more people work, attend classes, and entertain themselves at home, our favorite electronics are more in use than ever.
 (Will AMC theaters ever open up?
 At least we still have Netflix.)

 Fortunately, you can make your home a center of education, productivity, and fun without the high electricity bill to show for it.

 When they’re not in use, unplug these “energy vampires,” which are notorious for sucking up energy even in standby mode:

 - Cable and satellite TV boxes

 - Devices that have a clock (for example, DVD players and microwaves).

 In addition, use your laptop instead of a desk computer whenever possible — laptops use less electricity.

-  Unplugging these vampire electronics pays off: it can save you up to 10% of your annual electric bill.
+Unplugging these vampire electronics pays off: it can lower electric bills by 10% annually.